Free University of Berlin: Campus Dahlem

-Most of the facilities of the Free University of Berlin are located in the residential garden district of Dahlem in southwestern Berlin.
+Most of the facilities of the Free University are located in the residential garden district of Dahlem in southwestern Berlin.

 Around the beginning of the 20th century, Dahlem was established as a center for research of the highest caliber.
 Academic activity in Dahlem was supported by Friedrich Althoff, Ministerial Director in the Prussian Ministry of Culture, who initially proposed the foundation of a "German Oxford."

 The first new buildings housed government science agencies and new research institutes of the University of Berlin.
 The Kaiser Wilhelm Society – forerunner of the present-day Max Planck Society – was founded in 1911 and established several institutes in Dahlem.